 To make a donation, please mail a check or money order to:

 P.O.
 Box 1009

 For more information on joining the Auxiliary, please contact Jean Crispin at (760)876-5435.

 Your contribution will be used to purchase much needed equipment and supplies for this essential community resource.

-Zelda Butler, pictured here with SIH Human Resources Director Mary Gonzalez and SIH Auxillary President Bette Sisson, is one of the Auxillary's most long-lived and most dedicated volunteers.
+Zelda Butler, pictured here with SIH Human Resources Director Mary Gonzalez and SIH Axillary President Bette Sisson, is one of the Auxiliary's most long-lived and most dedicated volunteers.
 She began volunteering in 1954, making curtains for the new hospital building.
 In 1965 she became coordinator for the local blood drive, a position she held for many years.
 In 1978 she worked on the committee to move patients from the old Pangborn Skilled Nursing Facility to Southern Inyo Hospital, which was ultimately accomplished.

 At the hospital, she was known as the "Cookie Lady."
 Every Wednesday and Friday she and her sister, Cydena Lorenz, brought cookies and homemade banana bread to the Skilled Nursing Facility residents.

-Zelda is now unable to continue her carding volunteer work due to ill health, but she will not be forgotten by the residents and staff of Southern Inyo Hosptial nor by the members of the SIHD community.
+Zelda is now unable to continue her carding volunteer work due to ill health, but she will not be forgotten by the residents and staff of Southern Inyo Hospital nor by the members of the SIHD community.

 |501 E. Locust St. Lone Pine, CA 93545 - Main Number: (760) 876-5501 - www.sihd.org|